Skip to main content

 caution

-Situations where the score of the second rule is higher than that of the first are therefore possible.
+Therefore, the score of the second rule might be higher than that of the first one.

 Activation rule type filter